cesarolvr/murphyjs-lib/README.md

 - 🎨 Full customization of time, duration, ease, delay and distance of each element individually.

-- 🎁 Some animations implemented by default
+- 🎁 Some animations implemented by default.

-- 🏝 Plug and play solution to landing pages and simple projects
+- 🏝 Plug and play solution to landing pages and simple projects.

 - ❎ Native fallback to not supported browsers.